 In this day and age, nearly everyone uses the internet in some shape or form.
 The way we look for work is no different and the majority of people are using the web as a core part of their job search.
 There's a lot of benefits to searching for work online - for example the convenience of being able to do it from the comfort of your couch.
 The flipside is that you also need to be aware of the risks of searching and applying for jobs online.
 Unfortunately, there are dodgy people out there with bad intentions.
 As a result, it is really important to be sensible and understand how to protect yourself while job seeking online.

 You can do this by making sure that you know how to:

 - protect your passwords

 - be safe when using a public computer

 In the unfortunate event that you think your identity has been stolen, it is also important to know who to report to.

 Creating and protecting passwords

-When creating a password to use for an online job website or an online profile it is important to create a password that is hard for other people to guess.
+When creating a password to use for your online profiles, it is crucial to create a password that is hard for other people to guess.
 You can do this by: